Geography

 |

-Term 3 Traders & Raiders British Value: Democracy, Rule of Law Links with History
+Term 3 Traders & Raiders

 |

-Geographical enquiry To analyse evidence and draw conclusions e.g. compare historical maps of varying scales e.g. temperature of various locations - influence on people/everyday life
+Geographical enquiry: To analyse evidence and draw conclusions e.g. compare historical maps of varying scales e.g. temperature of various locations - influence on people/everyday life

-Direction/Location To use 8 compass points;
+Direction/Location: To use 8 compass points;

-Drawing Maps To begin to draw a variety of thematic maps based on their own data.
+Drawing Maps: To begin to draw a variety of thematic maps based on their own data.

-Scale/Distance To measure straight line distance on a plan.
+Scale/Distance: To measure straight line distance on a plan.
 To find/recognise places on maps of different scales.
 (E.g. river Nile.)

-Perspective To draw a plan view map with some accuracy.
+Perspective: To draw a plan view map with some accuracy.

 |